Ayon-SSP/Learning_java/java_coffee/README.md

 	- ClassName(){this(a = 1, b = 4)} => default constructor
 	- ClassName(int a, int b){} => overloaded constructor

-- in `java premitive datatypes` are not created as objects(they are stored in stack it self) but String is created as object. (objects are stored in stack memory) but 10, 2.95, 'a' are `stored directly in the compiled code` cause they are objects.
+- in `java premitive datatypes` are not created as objects(they are stored in stack it self) but String is created as object. (objects are stored in stack memory) but 10, 2.95, 'a', 9_452_123 are `stored directly in the compiled code` cause they are objects.
   - `String str = new String("Hello");` // str is stored on the stack, but the String object "Hello" is stored on the heap
 - what ever things are stored in the stack it give a unique id to it. that unique id -> contains the address of the object in the heap/stored directly in the compiled code.
 - when a non-premitive is `final` we canot reassign it.